 'Silvers' genius illuminated US TV screens a few months before 'Heartbreak Hotel' gave Elvis his break.
 If comedy was ever the new rock'n'roll, Bilko was unarguably it' - Paul Stump

-The British PHIL SILVERS Appreciation Society is an organisation dedicated to preserving and promoting the life and work of Phil Silvers, the 20th Century's Greatest Comedy Performer.
 The Society was officially launched on BBC Television in October 1985.
 Phil Silvers generously gave his blessing to the project and as a confirmed Anglophile was delighted his official Appreciation Society would be based in the UK.
-In 2000 the Society was proud to be associated with the unveiling of Phil's long overdue posthumous Star on the Hollywood Walk Of Fame.

 This website has been launched to perpetuate and celebrate Phil Silvers' priceless legacy.
 Please feel free to share your thoughts and memories on undoubtedly one of America's most cherished and loved comedy performers.